Frequently asked questions

 And, how quickly do any surviving microorganisms recover and start to multiply after the solution has been applied?
 In trials, after 24 hours there wasn’t any evidence of regrowth.

-When the body comes under attack from invading bacteria and viruses, the immune system responds by sending white blood cells called neutrophils straight to the infection.
-Once activated, these cells produce hypochlorous to eliminate invading microbes and pathogens.
+When the body comes under attack from invading microbes and pathogens, the immune system responds by sending white blood cells called neutrophils straight to the infection.
+Once activated, these cells produce hypochlorous acid to eliminate infection.
 This is amongst the most potent and naturally occurring disinfectants.

 Toucan Eco technology creates the same hypochlorous solution, but in a more concentrated form, and that’s why it’s safe and non-allergenic – and why cleaners like using it.